-- Bowdlerise: He is also officially referred to as the "Other Doctor", presumably because they don't want "War" in big letters on the merchandise.
+- Bowdlerise: He is officially referred to as the "Other Doctor" by marketing, presumably because they don't want "War" in big letters on the merchandise.

-- Came Back Strong: The 8th Doctor chose to come back as The Unfettered, who wouldn't run away from the Time War like he had been doing.Eight: Make me a warrior now.
+- Came Back Strong: The Eighth Doctor chose to come back to life as The Unfettered, who wouldn't run away from the Time War anymore.Eighth Doctor: Make me a warrior now.

 - Car Fu: Mows down a mob of Daleks in his TARDIS, proving how sturdy the old girl actually is.